jesusfb/yuki-nextjs-prisma/README.md

   |   └─ Typesafe db calls using Prisma
   ├─ email
   |   └─ Email sending using Resend
+  ├─ uploader
+  |   └─ File uploading using Uploadthing
   └─ ui
       └─ Start of a UI package for the webapp using shadcn-ui tooling